FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 ### Initial project setup

-Since I'm a backend developer by day let's start with what I'm the most comfortable with.
+Since I'm a backend developer by day, let's start with what I'm the most comfortable with.
-Lets create a subdirectory in the repository holding the static hugo blog.
+Let's create a subdirectory in the repository holding the initial code.

 ```bash
 mkdir backend
 ```

-I suppose that you've read the [amazing blog series](https://fasterthanli.me/series/building-a-rust-service-with-nix) from Amos that I've mentioned before so I'm not going to show how to install nix and just go with it.
+I hope you've read the [amazing blog series](https://fasterthanli.me/series/building-a-rust-service-with-nix) from Amos by now, so I'm not going to show how to install nix and just go with it.

 ```bash
 cd backend